 3. FOMO (Fear of Missing Out)

-Fear of Missing Out (FOMO) is a phenomenon that was born at the same time as Facebook—and it’s one of the most common negative effects of social media on society.
+Fear of Missing Out (FOMO) is a phenomenon that was born around the same time as the rise of social media.
+Unsurprisingly, it’s one of the most widespread negative effects of social media on society.

 4. Unrealistic Expectations